 The move to low carbon also includes a move away from decentralised energy generation towards smaller scale localised alternatives, district heating schemes chief among them.
 Our energy experts have a range of experience in the funding and delivery of District Heating Schemes (including CHP) for a number of stakeholders including private sector, local authorities, housing associations and utilities.

-Our energy experts have also worked closely with clients in establishing Energy Service Company – which often take ownership of the District Heating Scheme and charge the various owners or tenants within the development for both provision of energy and upkeep of the system – providing support in relation to the consultation process for long term energy contracts under the Landlord and Tenant Act including negotiation with the Land Valuation Tribunal and dispensation applications.
+Our energy experts have also worked closely with clients in establishing energy service companies, which often take ownership of district heating schemes and charge the various owners or tenants within the development for the provision of energy and upkeep of the system, providing support in relation to the consultation process for long-term energy contracts under the Landlord and Tenant Act, including negotiation with the Land Valuation Tribunal and dispensation applications.